oracle/terraform-provider-oci/website/docs/r/generative_ai_agent_tool.html.markdown

 	* `knowledge_base_configs` - The KnowledgeBase configurations that this RAG Tool uses
 		* `knowledge_base_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the knowledgeBase this RAG Tool uses
 	* `model_size` - Size of the model.
+	* `reasoning_llm_customization` - Configuration to customize LLM.
+		* `instruction` - If specified, the default instruction is replaced with provided instruction.
+		* `llm_hyper_parameters` - Hyper parameters for LLM configuration.
+Accepts Key-value pairs to configure various hyper parameters.
+Refer to the guide for examples and the JSON Schema documentation for details on the format.
+		* `llm_selection` - LLM selection configuration - either DEFAULT or CUSTOM.
+			* `endpoint_id` - The OCID of the GenAI endpoint
+			* `llm_selection_type` - Type of LLM selection
+			* `model_id` - The OCID of the GenAI model
+	* `reranking_llm_customization` - Configuration to customize LLM.
+		* `instruction` - If specified, the default instruction is replaced with provided instruction.
+		* `llm_hyper_parameters` - Hyper parameters for LLM configuration.
+Accepts Key-value pairs to configure various hyper parameters.
+Refer to the guide for examples and the JSON Schema documentation for details on the format.
+		* `llm_selection` - LLM selection configuration - either DEFAULT or CUSTOM.
+			* `endpoint_id` - The OCID of the GenAI endpoint
+			* `llm_selection_type` - Type of LLM selection
+			* `model_id` - The OCID of the GenAI model
+	* `runtime_version` - The runtimeVersion of the system prompt.
 	* `should_enable_self_correction` - To enable/disable self correction.
 	* `should_enable_sql_execution` - To enable/disable SQL execution.
 	* `subnet_id` - The subnet ID from agent developer tenancy through which the egress is going to be routed.